ncskier/CapriciousCroissants/README.md

 Android, and Windows IDEs.

 You will need to make changes to the project to give it a different name and package identifier (to prevent your application from clashing with others).
 See the course web page for instructions

+## Gameplay Prototype
+### Supported platforms
+- Android
+- iOS